AMH-4/UFOs/README.md

 ## Overview of Project:

 #### *Purpose:*
-This project allows users of to interact with the webpage and discover recorded data on UFO sightings.
+This project allows users to interact with the webpage and discover recorded data on UFO sightings.
 Additionally, the creatation of this webpage showcases the dynamic realtionship between the three coding languages, JavaScript, HTML, and CSS, used to build this site.

 ## Results